 - Operating System: Codex

-ReMarkable is an established brand and we think that the digital paper tablet is a great option for pure note-taking.
-The price point is high but this pen tablet has the benefits of active handwriting-to-text conversion, as well as sharing capabilities as we discovered.
+ReMarkable is an established brand, and we think that a digital paper tablet is a great option for pure note-taking.
+The price point is high, but this pen tablet has the benefits of active handwriting-to-text conversion and sharing capabilities, as we discovered.

-We noticed that after extended hours of use, it can freeze, and then all your progress on your notes will be lost.
-So we recommend saving continuously to ensure your notes are always there.
-You will also need to have the app on your phone to transfer the files over.
+We noticed that after extended hours of use, it can freeze, and all your progress on your notes will be lost.
+So, we recommend saving continuously to ensure your notes are always there.
+You will also need the app on your phone to transfer the files.

 Digital Writing Pad Accessories

-Digital writing pads come with a variety of stands, covers, and more.
-Read about the best digital writing pad accessories we found below.
+Digital writing pads come with various stands, covers, and more that make for much better use of these writing pads.
+Here are some of the best digital writing pad accessories we found.

 Lamicall Adjustable Tablet Stand

-This tablet stand is adjustable and can hold your drawing tablets, writing pads, and cellphone.
+This adjustable tablet stand can hold your drawing tablets, writing pads, and cellphones.
 It’s a great companion for using your tablet and laptop at the same time and supports a multi-angle view.

-The stand is portable and can be folded up neatly into your laptop case or bag.
-It’s also durable with a rubber protector for your tablet or writing pad.
+The portable stand can be folded up neatly into your laptop case or bag.
+It’s also durable, with a rubber tablet or writing pad protector.

 ESR Pencil Holder

-This adhesive pencil holder sticks to any tablet or e-writer case you’re using.
-It’s a great way to store your stylus if your device doesn’t come with a magnetic grip for it.
-The lycra-leather material is sleek and stylish, as well as compatible with a number of different stylus sizes.
+This adhesive pencil holder sticks to any tablet or e-writer case you use.
+It’s a great buy if you’re using a writing tablet with stylus compatibility if your device doesn’t have a magnetic grip.
+The lycra-leather material is sleek and stylish, as well as compatible with several different stylus sizes.

 Kaitiaki Folio Cover

-Taking the Rocketbook on the go is a great thing but just like any traditional notepad, we need to keep our pens and book organized.
-We loved this cover folder, it kept everything nice and neat, everything has a spot, and was where it needed to be.
+Taking the Rocketbook on the go is a great thing, but just like any traditional notepad, we need to keep our pens and books organized.
+We loved this cover folder.
+It kept everything nice and neat.
+Everything had a spot and was where it needed to be.

 It is a small investment but worth it in our minds with everything we need to be kept in a sleek and fashionable design.